uchepercynnoch/one-up-time-backend/readme.md

 ### <a id="build">Build</a>

-To build the application, open a terminal in the root directory of the application, then run the command `COMPOSE_DOCKER_CLI_BUILD=1 DOCKER_BUILDKIT=1 docker-compose build &&  docker-compose up` or `./docker.sh`.
+To build the application, open a terminal in the root directory of the application, then run the command `COMPOSE_DOCKER_CLI_BUILD=1 DOCKER_BUILDKIT=1 docker-compose build` or `./docker.sh`.
 Where `docker.sh` bash file in the root directory of the application.
 Be sure to grant the file executable permissions e.g., on __MAC__, run `chmod +x docker.sh`.
 This will generate and run a docker image.

 ### <a id="run">Run</a>
-To the run the application locally, run `npm start` on the terminal, whereas for the docker image, run `docker run image-name`
+To the run the application, open a terminal on the application root directory:
+ - As a monolith - run `npm start`
+ - As a microservice - run `docker-compose up`

 ### <a id="test">Test</a>